 Adapting to market conditions

 Phytoplankton-bacteria interactions can also change dynamically according to the physiological state of the partners.
 For example, the Rhodobacteraceae member Phaeobacter gallaeciensis establishes a potentially mutualistic relationship with healthy cells of the coccolithophore Emiliania huxleyi125, by producing the growth-promoting hormone phenylacetic acid and the antibiotic tropodithietic acid, which may kill algicidal bacteria, in exchange for organic carbon.
 However, when E. huxleyi cells become senescent, the bacterium shifts its lifestyle to become an opportunistic pathogen.
 Upon detection of p-coumaric acid, an algal by-product released during senescence, P. gallaeciensis releases roseobacticides A and B, algicidal molecules that lyse E. huxleyi125 (Fig. 5).
 This “Jekyll-and-Hyde” strategy allows P. gallaeciensis to maximize access to algal organic matter, first by a steady association with healthy phytoplankton cells and then by killing the cells when they become senescent.
-126
+Similar interactions have also recently been documented between another member of the Rhodobacteraceae, Dinoroseobacter shibae, and the dinoflagellate Prorocentrum minutum126, suggesting that these types of “Jekyll-and-Hyde” strategies might be widespread.

 Clearly the chemical ecology of the phycosphere is sophisticated and complex, and it is even possible that participating microorganisms exploit the different physical properties of molecules in the phycosphere to their advantage.
 Many of these chemicals are small charged molecules that are highly soluble and diffusible (e.g., ammonium, taurine, DHPS), and will provide broadcast cues, whereas others are non-polar and extremely insoluble (e.g., roseobacticides) and will have more localized effects.
-One can thus envisage that cascades of cues are employed, whereby a phytoplankton cell could, for example, use rapidly diffusing molecules such as taurine to attract bacteria from a distance, and then less diffusible molecules as a second layer of selectivity in attracting true mutualists closer to the cell.
+This could lead to spatial partitioning within the phycosphere, with attached bacteria utilizing less diffusible substrates on the surface of the phytoplankton cell and free-living chemotactic bacteria responding to more highly soluble and diffusible molecules from a greater distance.
+Or one might alternatively envisage a cascade of cues, whereby a phytoplankton cell could, for example, use rapidly diffusing molecules such as taurine to attract bacteria from a distance, and then less diffusible molecules as a second layer of selectivity in attracting true mutualists closer to the cell.
 Such a sophisticated chemical exchange is plausible given that a similar scenario has been reported in rhizobial symbiosis, whereby legumes secrete flavonoid molecules that attract diverse bacteria, then a complex signalling mechanism leads to the establishment of symbiosis with only selected partners118.

 A microscale environment with global significance